prabhu2606/Chess2Pgn/README.md

 - Uses Tables mode with **only** TABLES feature ($15.00/1k pages vs $65.00/1k if FORMS+QUERIES included)
 - Filters blocks to only TABLE/CELL types (reduces data transfer and storage)
 - Processes only structured table data, ignoring headers/metadata
-- **Free Tier**: First 1,000 pages/month are FREE for first 3 months (new AWS accounts only)
+- **Free Tier**: 100 pages/month FREE for first 3 months (trial period, applies to all AWS accounts)
 - **Paid Plan**: All pages are charged at $15.00 per 1,000 pages

 ### Lambda Cost Optimization
-- Chess validation using chess.js adds minimal processing overhead (~100-500ms per document)
+- Chess validation using chess.js and fast-levenshtein adds minimal processing overhead (~100-500ms per document)
 - **Free Tier**: First 1M requests/month are FREE (permanent free tier, not time-limited)
 - **Paid Plan**: If exceeding 1M requests, costs are ~$0.20 per 1M requests after free tier
-- Package size increase from chess.js (~150KB) is negligible
+- Package size increase from chess.js (~150KB) and fast-levenshtein (~10KB) is negligible
 - **Typical Development**: Usually within free tier limits, so no Lambda costs

+### Free Tier Monitoring

+You can monitor your Free Tier usage in the AWS Console:

+1. Go to **AWS Console** → **Billing and Cost Management** → **Free Tier**
+2. View your current usage for each service
+3. Check usage percentages to see how close you are to free tier limits
+4. Monitor forecasted usage to plan ahead

+**Example Free Tier Limits**:
+- **Textract**: 100 pages/month (trial period: first 3 months)
+- **Lambda**: 1M requests/month (permanent free tier)
+- **S3**: 5 GB storage (trial period: first 12 months)

-### Estimated Monthly Costs (Paid Plan)
+### Estimated Monthly Costs (After Free Tier)

-**Note on Free Tier**: Free tier benefits apply only to new AWS accounts.
-If you're on a paid plan (past free tier period), you'll pay the actual costs listed below.
+**Note on Free Tier**: Free tier benefits apply during trial periods (Textract: 3 months, S3: 12 months) and permanently for some services (Lambda).
+The costs below apply after free tier limits are exceeded.
+Check your Free Tier usage in AWS Console to see your current status.

 #### Light Usage (100 pages/month):
 - **Textract**: ~$1.50 (100 pages @ $0.015/page)